-"In order to ensure the independence of any subsequent review of a case by a competent authority, competent authorities should maintain - as far as possible - a degree of autonomy from the audit function of the tax administration.
+"Although competent authorities and audit (function) may belong to the same tax administration, competent authorities should maintain a degree of autonomy from the audit function of the tax administration in order to ensure the independence of any subsequent review of a case by the competent authority.
 The guiding principle should be that the competent authority's function is to ensure a fair and appropriate application of the Arbitration Convention, not to seek to uphold all adjustments proposed by the tax authorities of its Member State."